Lamborghini Huracán: Huracán LP 620-2 Super Trofeo EVO2 (2022–present)

+The No. 95 Huracán Super Trofeo EVO2 of VSR competing at Circuit de Spa-Francorchamps.

 The Huracán LP 620-2 Super Trofeo EVO2 was announced in May 2021.
 It features major aerodynamic refinements and more powerful brakes over the Super Trofeo EVO.
 Its front end has been redesigned with new headlights, air curtains on both sides of the bumper, and a reshaped splitter made with carbon fibre.
 In the rear, the LED lights are thinner and the diffuser is bigger.
 The rocker panel extensions and some of the aerodynamic elements fitted to the rear end are now made with the lightweight material rather than with plastic.
 Lamborghini's Squadra Corsa division developed a new braking system in-house featuring bigger brake rotors and redesigned calipers capable of housing larger brake pads.
 Power and torque does not change however, remaining at 612 hp and 570 Nm of torque.
 Teams racing a Super Trofeo EVO will be able to purchase an upgrade kit to bring their car to EVO2 specifications.

 Huracán GT3 (2015–2019)

 Introduced in 2015, The Lamborghini Huracán GT3 was developed in collaboration with Dallara.
 It features the 5.2-litre naturally aspirated V10 engine of the standard car with 520 hp and 510 Nm of torque and has a weight of 1230 kg.

 It debuted in the 2015 Blancpain GT Series Endurance Cup race held in Monza and secured an impressive win in its first competitive outing with Grasser Racing Team.
 Team Lazarus won the 2016 International GT Open with drivers Thomas Biagi and Fabrizio Crestani.
 Also, Barwell Motorsport claimed four wins in the 2016 British GT Championship and won the Teams' Championship in 2017, Grasser Racing Team won a race at the 2016 ADAC GT Masters, and Paul Miller Racing won a race in the GTD class at 2016 Michelin GT Challenge at VIR.

+The No. 11 Huracán GT3 of GRT Grasser Racing Team during the 2017 24 Hours of Daytona.

 The 2017 Blancpain GT Series was also won by Grasser Racing Team with factory drivers Andrea Caldarelli, Mirko Bortolotti and Christian Engelhart.
 The #63 Huracán GT3 driven by them took overall victories in the Endurance Cup races at Monza and Silverstone and a Sprint Cup race held at Brands Hatch.
 FFF Racing Team won the 2018 Blancpain GT Series Asia with Martin Kodrić and Dennis Lind.

 On 28 January 2018 on the first race of the 2018 WeatherTech SportsCar Championship, the No. 11 Lamborghini Huracán GT3 of Grasser Racing Team finished first at the 2018 24 Hours of Daytona in the GTD class.
 It was the first time that Lamborghini has won a 24-hour race in history.
 The No. 48 Huracán of Paul Miller Racing went on to win the drivers, teams, and manufacturers championships for Lamborghini.